People with dementia tend to have bad sleep and insomniacs are more likely to develop dementia.

 Sleep disorders such as REM sleep behavior disorder (RBD), restless legs syndrome (RLS), periodic limb movements (PLMs) and sleep-disordered breathing become more prevalent with increasing age.
 RBD and sleep apnea are of particular interest with regard to dementia..
 RBD is used as a contraindication of Lewy body dementia and are used as prognostic and predictive tools for neurodegeneration in Parkinson's disease.
 Similarly, obstructive sleep apnea (OSA) reportedly has common casual factors with Alzheimer’s disease and has been proposed to contribute to the pathophysiology of Alzheimer’s.

 An estimated 30-50% of Parkinson’s Disease patients have excessive daytime sleepiness, a percentage that is higher at more advanced stages of the disease.
+Parkinson's patients often have insomnia that comes and goes through the course of the disease.
 A recent study found seniors with sleep problems tend to have beta-amyloid plaques in their brains more often than good sleepers.
 Even in elderly patients without diagnosed Alzheimer's the characteristic plaques have been found often in the brains of insomniacs.